 If you want to go on your own, Alamo Square's Postcard Row is on Steiner Street between Hayes and Grove, a few blocks south of Geary.
 The surrounding area is filled with excellent examples of the Victorian style.
 You'll also find many more of them in the Pacific Heights neighborhood around Broadway and Steiner — and in the Haight-Ashbury neighborhood near Golden Gate Park.

 Sleep in a Painted Lady: Victorian Bed and Breakfast Inns

 Several of the nicest San Francisco bed and breakfasts are in Victorian structures.
 Chateau Tivoli is a particularly beautiful example, near Alamo Square and a good base for neighborhood walks.

 Learn More About Victorian Architecture Styles

 Aficionados talk of Gothic Revival, Queen Anne, Stick, and many other variations, debating what category any individual structure falls into.
-If you're a student of architecture, you can get a good overview at About.com's architecture site.
+If you're a student of architecture, you can get a good overview on several websites.
 For the rest of us, it's better just to enjoy what you see - and if you call them all "painted ladies," you can't go wrong.